 I have really appreciated the MIT trained cognitive psychologist and University of California professor Donald Hoffman since hearing him speak a couple of times at conferences.
 I recently read a book review and interview with him in Psychology Today available here.

 The article discusses how Hoffman helped develop a mathematical argument that our perceptions most likely do not reflect reality.

 He expresses how in a sense all we see is a hallucination, generated by our mind, that does not resemble reality.
-It may be useful like icons to click on the computer screen, but reality is something much different in the hardware and processes behind it.
+It may be useful like icons to click on the computer screen, but reality is something much different.